IUDataStructuresCourse/array-rotation/README.md

 Rotate and a method named rotate, as shown below, but filling in the ... with your code for rotating the array A. Test your method by running this program, then add three more tests to the main method.
+Use the -ea flag when running java to enable exceptions triggered by the assert statements.

      import java.util.Arrays;